Larissa-Health/did-ssi-directory/CONTRIBUTING.md

 See [CODE_OF_CONDUCT.md](https://github.com/Larissa-Health/did-ssi-directory/blob/main/CODE_OF_CONDUCT.md)

-## I don't want to read all of this, I just have question!
+## I don't want to read all of this, I just have a question!

 Please check out our [Discussions section](https://github.com/Larissa-Health/did-ssi-directory/discussions).
 Maybe you find a thread that answers your questions.